Aggregate and visualize

 - Simulate synthetic outbreak data

-- Convert linelist data to incidence
+- Convert linelist data into incidence over time

 - Create epidemic curves from incidence data